scalameta/metals/CONTRIBUTING.md

 ## Project structure
+- `languageserver` contains a Scala implementation of the [Language Server Protocol specification](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md) (this is a fork of https://github.com/dragos/dragos-vscode-scala)
-- `language-server` contains a Scala implementation of a language server
+- `metaserver` contains a Scala implementation of a language server based on Scalameta, which uses `languageserver`
 - `vscode-extension` contains a Visual Studio Code extension, implementing a client for the language server
 - `test-workspace` directory for manually testing the plugin locally